Pankaj-Gurung/HimalayanTeaTwig/README.md

 🌿 Himalayan Tea Twigs
-🚀 Ecommerce website for Himalayan Tea Twigs, all the teas imported from Ilam.
+🚀 Ecommerce website for Himalayan Tea Twigs, shop located in Maharajgung, Kathmandu.

 📌 Overview
 Himalayan Tea Twigs is a modern tea shop website that offers a seamless shopping experience for tea enthusiasts.
 The platform provides a user-friendly interface, beautiful UI/UX, and smooth functionality to browse and purchase high-quality Himalayan tea online.